MarkParker5/STARK/docs/contributing-and-shared-usage-stark-place.md

-# Contributing and Shared Usage: S.T.A.R.K.
-P.L.A.C.E.
+# Contributing and Shared Usage: S.T.A.R.K P.L.A.C.E

 ## STARK Platform Library and Community Extensions